 If you are interested in taking the course you should contact me at email@example.com so that I can maintain an e-mail list that will be used for further information until the course starts.
 Getting closer to the start of the course I will ask for a verification (registration) that you will take the course for sure.

 · Time: You should make sure that you have time to take the course.
 It is very intense the first three weeks, with two full hands-on lecturing days per week, and assignments for the next week.
 You are expected to dedicate at least 25h per week to the course the first three weeks.
 After that you have a certain number of weeks to do a complete project, and then you should review the work by another student.
-You should spend at least 175h in total.
+You should spend at least 175h in total: 52h lectures, and about 20h for assignments, 95h for the project, and 8h for the peer-review.
 Don’t underestimate the work required!

 · Fluid Dynamics and CFD: You should have a background in Fluid Dynamics, and ideally some CFD experience and/or a course in CFD.